-- aspects of the On-site Consultation Program, reviewing all components of the Cooperative Agreement Application and identifying any program deficiencies that need to be rectified before granting approval. - b.
-DAP.
-The Division of Grants Management within DAP is responsible for reviewing all financial documents for accuracy, posting funding award levels in the Payment Management System, transmitting the award letters to each recipient, and administering the financial aspects of the Cooperative Agreement. - 2.
-Regional Offices.
-Throughout the application and review process, the Regional Administrator (RA) remains the point of contact with the Project. - a.
+- a.
 The Regional Office will provide assistance and negotiate the proposed Consultation Project activity levels with the On-site Consultation Project Manager. - b.
-Each Regional Consultation Project Officer should coordinate with the National Office personnel assigned to review the Consultation Annual Project Plan (CAPP) for Projects under their jurisdiction to resolve all issues prior to authorizing the state's submission of the electronic grant application package to minimize the need for replacement pages and expedite approval of the application. - c.
-The Regional Office should discuss all identified issues with the appropriate staff in DCSP and DAP prior to final resolution with the State. - d.
-By August 22, 2014, the RA must submit a memorandum to the Directors of DAP and DCSP for each Cooperative Agreement application within their jurisdiction, reflecting recommendations for approval or disapproval of the funding application.
-The memorandum should be based on the Region's review of the final electronic application package submitted by the Project via Grants.gov, and must reflect the Region's assessment of any unresolved issues in the application.
-If an appropriate state response has not been received prior to processing in the National Office, specific suggested language should also be included for any restrictions to be placed in the Cooperative Agreement award letter. - e.
-The RA must assure that the Project's application submission meets all requirements and contains all properly completed forms and documents required by these instructions and that any subsequent replacement pages are submitted to the National Office. - f.
-The Regional Office does not need to forward a copy of the electronic application package.
-DCSP and DAP can access the applications in DOL E-Grants.
+Each Regional Consultation Project Officer should coordinate with the National Office personnel assigned to review the Consultation Annual Project Plan (CAPP) for Projects under their jurisdiction to resolve all issues prior to authorizing the state's submission of the electronic grant application package. - c.
+The RA must assure that the Project's application submission meets all requirements and contains all properly completed forms and documents required by these instructions.
+The RA must ensure that the Project's application submission is reviewed against the checklist in Appendix T. - d.
+Once the electronic package is submitted to Grants.gov, the RA will notify the Project if a revised application package needs to be submitted in Grants.gov. - By August 14, 2015, the RA must submit a memorandum to the e.
+Directors of DAP and DCSP for each Cooperative Agreement application within their jurisdiction, reflecting recommendations for approval or disapproval of the application package.
+The memorandum should be based on the Region's review of the final electronic application package submitted by the Project via Grants.gov.
+See Appendix S for a sample template to be used for the memorandum.
+It must identify each State and the corresponding Grants.gov and DOL E-Grants application numbers, and must reflect the Region's assessment of any unresolved issues in the application.
+The Regional Office may submit a separate memorandum for each application, or it may submit one memorandum for all states in the region.
+If an appropriate state response has not been received prior to processing in the National Office, specific suggested language should also be included for any restrictions to be placed in the Cooperative Agreement award letter. - f.
+Once the final version approved by the Regional Office has been recommended for approval to the National Office, the RA will submit any subsequent replacement pages to the National Office via email. - 3.
+States.
+On-site Consultation Project Managers are responsible for facilitating discussions with the Regional Office regarding the content of the CAPP. - a.
+On-site Consultation Project Managers are responsible for completing and submitting the draft On-site Consultation Agreement Application to the Regional Office for review no later than July 15, 2015.
+This can be submitted via email.